-Internal collaboration is equally important.
-Ideas that lack a persistent, consistent, influential, and passionate internal innovation champion will probably die.
+Internal collaboration, leadership, and the right team are equally important.
+Ideas that lack a persistent, consistent, influential, and passionate internal innovation champion wither and die.
 Insights passed from creator to idea champion, department to department, vendor to vendor are influenced and modified along the way.
-Bad parents, bad child.
+Bad parents (and/or family relatives), bad child.
 Don’t hand good ideas off too early.
-Inspire others to develop and raise them right.
+Collaborate and inspire others to develop and raise them right.

 (9) Good Idea, No Budget or Quick ROI

 Simply put: underfunded ideas fail.
 Not 100% of the time, but often.
 Too often.
 Undercapitalization and lack of finances are some of the hardest innovation hurdles to overcome.

 Innovation is inherently high risk and commercialization (the path to profitability) can be rocky and long.
 Financial constraints and opportunity costs can become a huge issue.
 Most companies want to make easy money, rather than wait for returns.
 As a result, startups are often unable to sustain good ideas and many industry giants are unwilling to do so.

 (10) Good Idea, Crappy Luck

 Sometimes good ideas meet with crappy luck.
-Any combination of the above — force majeure — errors — individual lapses in judgement — market rises and falls — can cause idea failure.
+Any combination of the above — force majeure — errors — systemic, intentional corruption — individual lapses in judgment — market rises and falls — can cause idea failure.
 That’s why you need to be resilient and vigilant when it comes to innovation and idea implementation.

-Successful ideas are groomed by folks and companies that are both proactive and reactive — democratic and dictatorial — capable of evaluating history, accurately forecasting or miscalculating the future, and ultimately creating new, unexpected outcomes.
+Successful ideas are groomed by folks and companies that are both proactive and reactive — democratic and dictatorial — capable of evaluating history, accurately predicting or (even better) creating the future, and ultimately actualizing new, unexpected outcomes.
 Fate can be a cruel mistress but it can be guided, even manipulated.

 The good news?
 Failure can light the path to success.
 And good ideas sometimes lose to better solutions.
 But in the end, innovation isn’t just about novelty or new ideas.
 Simplification, reinvention, leveraging under-utilized resources, and incremental, continuous improvements can produce innovative solutions.
 Successful companies manage incremental and bold, disruptive initiatives simultaneously.

 Our goal on this blog, as we go forward, will be to highlight solutions from inspiring innovators.
 We hope you will join the conversation.